quentinsf/IMAPdedup/README.md

     ./imapdedup.py -x -s servername -u username -w password -l > folders.txt

-The `xargs` utility lets you read words (or lines) from the standard input, and run any command passing those words as arguments to the command, so you can do something like this (I've included the -n so it's a dry run and should be safe if you try it!):
+The standard unix `xargs` utility lets you read a list of words (or lines) from the standard input and run another command passing those words from the list as arguments.
+So you can do something like this (I've included the -n so it's a dry run and should be safe if you try it!):

     cat folders.txt | xargs ./imapdedup.py -x -s servername -u username -w password -n